Medically reviewed by Drugs.com. Last updated on Feb 26, 2019.

 After liposuction, swelling typically subsides within a few weeks.
 By this time, the treated area should look less bulky.
 Within several months, expect the treated area to have a leaner appearance.

-Liposuction results are generally long lasting if you maintain your weight.
-If you gain weight after liposuction, your fat distribution might change.
-For example, you might accumulate fat around your abdomen regardless of what areas were originally treated.
+It's natural for skin to lose some firmness with aging, but liposuction results are generally long lasting as long as you maintain your weight.
+If you gain weight after liposuction, your fat distribution may change.
+For example, you may accumulate fat around your abdomen regardless of what areas were originally treated.